Main Beach, QLD

 EVOLUTION OR REVOLUTION, A TIME FOR CHANGE

 There are periods throughout history when the world experiences an event so powerful that things do not remain the same.
 It becomes a time for new ideas and change.
 Such a time arrived with the coronavirus.
 The status quo cannot remain the same and it is now time for change.
-As a global economy, Australia and other nations can enter the Golden Age, but the Golden Age will only be achievable if there are serious reforms.
+As a global economy, Australia and other nations can enter the Golden Age, but the Golden Age will only be achievable if there are serious reforms for small business.

-The Summit is such an event where great minds and ideas come together resulting in a report to government.
+The Summit is such an event where great minds and ideas will come together.

-Whilst it will be important for all sectors of business large and small to play their role in the rebuilding of the Australian and global economies, small business is the key to any long-term recovery and sustainability.
-Historically it is small business that leads economies out of economic downturns.
-Economies do not recover from the top down but rather from the bottom up.
+Whilst it will be important for all sectors of business large and small to play their role in the rebuilding of the Australian and global economies, small business is the key to any long-term sustainable recovery.

 PURPOSE OF THE SUMMIT

 96-99.7% of all businesses in contemporary economies are small businesses meaning they make up the bulk of businesses – globally.
 As an example, between Australian and Japanese small businesses, they make up approximately 6.5million small businesses.
 They are the economy.

 The purpose of the Summit is to lay the foundations for good policies including new ideas, best business practices and ease of doing business for small businesses particularly doing trade with global economies.

 This Summit is set to become a mini APEC having the support of these important organisations and our global partners.
 It will set the scene and create opportunities for the small business sector domestically and globally.
 It will forge relationships and produce an environment whereby small business can compete and prosper.

 Small businesses are also the most sensitive to changes and the first to suffer if weighed down with excessive bureaucracy, changing rules, draconian regulation, and unfair competition.